 You should drink bottled water while in town and on your Safari.
 While on the mountain, our staff takes careful consideration to purify water each day and provide sufficient water for each client as much as they need.
 All Climb Kili Safaris come with daily bottled water.

 The Visa to enter Tanzania is $100 for US citizens and $50 for all others.
 These can be purchased upon arrival at Tanzania Airports or at the Kenya/Tanzania boarder.
 US Cash or Tanzanian Shilling ONLY.
+Ensure your passport is valid at least 6 months from the entry date into Tanzania.

 The Tanzanian Shilling is the national currency.
 US Dollars are widely accepted throughout Moshi and Arusha and park entrances throughout the Safari.
 There are also many currency exchange locations and banks to facilitate currency trade throughout Moshi and Arusha.